 Bicycle Accidents FAQs

-Based in San Jose, California, the experienced attorneys at Needham Kepner & Fish LLP assist people throughout the San Francisco Bay Area who have suffered injuries in a bicycle accident.
+Based in San Jose, California, the experienced attorneys at Needham Kepner & Fish, LLP assist people throughout the San Francisco Bay Area who have suffered injuries in a bicycle accident.
 We have experience assisting in many different types of bike accident cases and can ensure that, no matter what situation you find yourself in, your rights are not being violated.
 Below are answers to questions we often receive about bicycle accidents.
-For further information, or to speak with an experienced attorney, contact us today.
+For further information, or to speak with a San Jose bike accident lawyer, please contact us today.

-A: You can sue the governmental body in charge of maintaining a roadway if your bike accident occurred because the road was dangerous as a result of poor maintenance, defective construction, poor signage or other unsafe conditions.
-There are, however, greater limits on suing the government (e.g., a city, county or the state) as opposed to a person or business.
-California law generally gives you two years after an injury to file suit against a person or business.
-To sue the state government, however, you must provide written notice of your claim to the proper public entity or entities within six months and then wait another six months before filing the lawsuit to give the government time to try to settle your case.
+You can sue the government entity in charge of maintaining a roadway if your bike accident occurred because the road was dangerous as a result of poor maintenance, defective construction, poor signage or other unsafe conditions.
+There are, however, greater limits and difficulties when suing the government (e.g., a city, county or the state) as opposed to a person or business.
+Generally, California law gives you two years after an injury to file suit against a private person or private business.
+To sue the state government, however, you must provide written notice of your claim to the proper public entity or entities within six months of the accident, a much shorter deadline.

 Under California’s comparative negligence law, you can still recover damages even if you were partially at fault.
 However, your damages will be reduced by the percentage you were at fault.
-For example, if you failed to yield and that failure was 20 percent responsible for the accident, your recovery would be reduced by 20 percent.
-After a crash, contact a bike accident lawyer as soon as possible.
-Our California bicycle accident lawyers will investigate the causes of your accident in order to maximize your claim.
+For example, if you failed to yield and that failure is determined to be 20 percent responsible for the accident, your recovery would be reduced by 20 percent.
+For these and other reasons, it is in your best interest to contact a bike accident lawyer as soon as possible after a crash.
+Our California bicycle accident lawyers will investigate all possible causes of your accident in order to maximize your claim.

 California requires bicyclists younger than 18 to wear helmets.
 Even though adult riders are not required to wear helmets in most of California, it is still a good idea to wear one.
 A properly fitting helmet can greatly reduce the risk of serious head injuries if you are involved in a crash.
 Some cities and counties extend the helmet requirement to riders of all ages.